matteoiacopini/ZIL-T-MS/README.md

-TITLE: "Bayesian Markov Switching Tensor Regression for Time-varying Networks"

-AUTHORS:            ..........

-AVAILABLE AT:       ..........

-PLEASE CITE AS:     ..........

-DATE:               May 2022
+# ZIL-T-MS

+This archive contains data and codes for replicating the analysis in Billio, M, Casarin, R., and Iacopini, M. (2022), _Bayesian Markov Switching Tensor Regression for Time-varying Networks_, Journal of the American Statistical Association 119(545), 109–121 (https://doi.org/10.1080/01621459.2022.2102502)

+### Main codes description

 Tested on MATLAB 2021b and MATLAB 2022a